hazelcast/hazelcast-reference-manual/src/WAN.md

 </hazelcast>
 ```

-As above sample configuration, you can define more than one filter.
+As shown in the above configuration, you can define more than one filter.
 Filters are called in the order that they are introduced.
-A WAN replication event is only eligible to publish if it passes all filters.
+A WAN replication event is only eligible to publish if it passes all the filters.

 Map and Cache have different filter interfaces.
-These interfaces are
+These interfaces are shown below.

-For map;
+**For map**:

 ```java
 package com.hazelcast.map.wan.filter;